 3. Checkout Page

-A Checkout page is a standalone page that gives customers the opportunity to enter payment details and complete their order.
+A Checkout page is a standalone page where customers can enter payment details and complete their order.

 An ideal checkout flow will have a smooth, frictionless user experience.